ibajaj3009/AIOPS-MCC-EDR-ADX-in-a-Day/README.md

 ## Lab 1: Cluster Creation, Data Ingestion and Exploration
 This Lab will focus on enabling the participants to Create a free ADX cluster, and ingest data into the cluster - One click ingestion of historic data , write some KQL queries and maintain dashboard for visualization
+Challenge Description Est. Time
+Challenge 1 Create a free ADX cluster and load Data from Azure Storage 25 Min Challenge 2 Starting with the basics of KQL 1 and Advance KQL Queries Data Exploration 1 hour Challenge 3 Visualization through queries and dashboards 1hour

+Each challenge has a set of tasks that need to be completed in order to move on to the next challenge

 ## What is Data Explorer and when is it a good fit?